Logo Voyage

 Some KTX trains proceed north from Seoul to Haengshin.

-Riding KTX from and to Incheon International Airport
+Former KTX services at Incheon International Airport

-There were KTX services from Incheon International Airport in the past, but was discontinued after 2018 Olympics.
 If you're going to use KTX (except those using Gangneung or Jungang KTX) from the airport, take the 6770 bus to get to the Gwangmeyong Station and continue on the KTX.
-It's faster and cheaper than going all the way to Seoul and riding the KTX.
+It's faster and cheaper than going all the way to Seoul Station onboard the AREX train and entering the KTX from there.
+Also, when you're going to Incheon Airport, you can use City Airport Terminal at Gwangmyeong and Seoul stations.
+You can go through check-in and immigration if you're using selected airlines including Asiana, Korean Air, Jin Air and Lufthansa and then use a shortcut at security at Incheon Airport.

 A plan to build an undersea tunnel to Jeju has been mooted by the government.
 The Seoul-to-Jeju airline route is the busiest in the world, although construction would involve building the longest tunnel in the world and it is not clear if Korea would be prepared to invest the huge amount needed.